Christmas home tour with disco balls and bows

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
 View my full disclosure policy.

-I also bought a new woven velvet ottoman cube before I left for Germany and love how it looks with my rug and mirror.
+I also bought a new woven velvet ottoman cube before I left for Germany, and I love how it looks with my rug and mirror.
 The other round velvet ottoman was moved to the fireplace instead of the glass coffee table.
 Both pieces are part of my 2024 home decor favorites.

 I also added several faux garlands to my Christmas decor this year.
 Last year I used real garlands.
 The one on the fireplace lasted 3 days before it turned crispy.
 The one in the dough bowl lasted a week before it shriveled.

-On social media people really hyped up some of the faux garlands and I ordered two different ones and kept them both.
-One is a faux cedar garland which I placed on the fireplace mantle and the other one is a faux Norfolk Pine garland which is in the dough bowl and on the TV console.
+On social media, people really hyped up some of the faux garlands, and I ordered two different ones and kept them both.
+One is a faux cedar garland, which I placed on the fireplace mantle, and the other one is a faux Norfolk Pine garland, which is in the dough bowl and on the TV console.

 I also stopped using standard Christmas string lights and only use plug-in fairy lights now (These 100ft waterproof “firefly” string lights are my favorite).
 No more replacing bulbs or seeing thick green wires.
 The only fairy lights with batteries are the ones on my coffee table.